sshreyaa05/EDA-ON-IMDB-TOP-250-MOVIES/README.md

 ## 13. Which genre had the highest box office collection?
 ![image](https://github.com/sshreyaa05/EDA-ON-IMDB-TOP-250-MOVIES/assets/132264752/4b995374-8adc-4962-88df-ecb0894d5295)
 ## Action, Adventure and drama enjoyed the highest box office collection among all the genres.
+## so in this way we conduct our exploratory data analysis uncovering the hidden patterns thereby, helping the business for taking data-driven decisions.